-NCM LLC operates the largest digital in-theatre network in North America, for the distribution of advertising.
-Our revenue is principally derived from the sale of advertising through long-term ESAs with NCM LLC's founding members (approximately 23 years remaining as of June 26, 2014) and multi-year agreements with network affiliates.
+We operate the largest digital in-theatre network in North America, for the distribution of advertising.
+Our revenue is principally derived from the sale of advertising through long-term ESAs with our founding members (approximately 23 years remaining as of June 26, 2014) and multi-year agreements with network affiliates.
 The ESAs with the founding members and network affiliate agreements grant us exclusive rights, subject to limited exceptions, to sell advertising in those theatres.
 Our advertising FirstLook pre-show and lobby entertainment network ("LEN") programming are distributed predominantly via satellite through our proprietary digital content network ("DCN").
 Approximately 97% of the aggregate founding member and network affiliate theatre attendance is generated by theatres connected to our DCN and 100% of the FirstLook pre-show is projected on digital projectors (78% digital cinema projectors and 22% LCD projectors).

 Management focuses on several measurements that we believe provide us with the necessary ratios and key performance indicators to manage our business, determine how we are performing versus our internal goals and targets, and against the performance of our competitors and other benchmarks in the marketplace in which we operate.
 Senior executives hold meetings twice per quarter with officers, managers and staff to discuss and analyze operating results and address significant variances to budget in an effort to identify trends and changes in our business and adjust operating strategy and tactics as needed.
 We focus on operating metrics including changes in OIBDA, Adjusted OIBDA and Adjusted OIBDA margin, as defined and discussed in "Non-GAAP Financial Measures" below, as some of our primary measurement metrics.
-In addition, we monitor our monthly advertising performance measurements, including advertising inventory utilization, pricing (CPM), local and total advertising revenue per attendee, as well as our operating cash flow and related financial leverage and revolving credit facility availability to ensure that there is adequate cash availability to fund our working capital needs and debt obligations and current and future dividends declared by our Board of Directors.
+In addition, we monitor our monthly advertising performance measurements, including advertising inventory utilization, pricing (CPM), local and total advertising revenue per attendee, as well as our operating cash flow and related financial leverage and revolving credit facility availability to ensure that there is adequate cash availability to fund our working capital needs and debt obligations.